 Famous people who got a 2:2 or third class degree at university

-There's a bit of an unfair stigma attached to getting a 2:2 or a third class degree at uni – but as these successful celebs prove, it shouldn't stop you making your dreams a reality.
+There's a bit of an unfair stigma attached to getting a 2:2 or a third-class degree at uni.
+But as these successful celebs prove, it shouldn't stop you from making your dreams a reality.

-We're not quite sure where it comes from, but there's a prevailing myth among students and graduates that anything other than a 2:1 or a first in your degree is useless.
+We're not quite sure where it comes from, but there's a prevailing myth among students and graduates that anything other than a 2:1 or a first is useless.

 But as we establish in our guide on what to do if you get a 2:2, this myth is exactly that: a myth.
 Loads of the very best grad schemes have relaxed their entry criteria in recent years, and you can be accepted even if you didn't quite get a 2:1 or above.

-So just to really ram the point home, we thought we'd put together a list of some of the most successful graduates with a 2:2 or below – because if it didn't stop them going on to greatness, it shouldn't stop you either!
+So to really ram the point home, we thought we'd put together a list of some of the most successful graduates with a 2:2 or below.
+If it didn't stop them from going on to greatness, it shouldn't stop you either.

 Celebrities with a 2:2 or a third

 Bear Grylls' real name isn't really 'Bear' – it's Edward Michael Grylls.
-Incredibly, given his modern-day fondness of the wilderness, 'Bear' was actually a nickname given to him by his older sister when he was just a week old (pretty cute, really).
+Incredibly, given his modern-day fondness for the wilderness, 'Bear' was actually a nickname given to him by his older sister when he was just a week old.
+Pretty cute, really.